 - 90g / ¾ slightly heaping cup pecan nuts , walnuts make a good sub.

 - 1 pomegranate , optional

 - 1 large orange , zest and juice

 - 1 shallot , or a small chunk of sweet onion

 - 2 tablespoons apple cider vinegar , or white wine vinegar

 - 5 pecan nuts , walnuts make a good sub.
 For a nut-free option see recipe notes.

 - Wash the Brussels sprouts, removing any old leaves and the stubby bit of stalk.

 - Shred the Brussels sprouts as finely as you can and put them into a large bowl.
+I use a food processor to do this as it makes it so quick and easy.
 Chop the nuts into small pieces and add them too along with the dried cranberries.